 You younger men, likewise, be subject to your elders" (1 Peter 5:5).

 God places us as members of Christ's Body in fellowship-groups (churches or teams of Christian workers).
 Therein, we are called to submit to the spiritual leaders God appoints over us, and to move with them as a team.
-In individual matters, it comes to us through our spiritual leaders.

 In Acts 16:9, 10, we read that Paul alone received guidance from God as to where he and his team of workers were to proceed next.
 His team, comprising of Silas, Timothy and Luke, followed him, fully believing that God was leading, for they were working under Paul's leadership.
 It was not necessary for them to obtain separate guidance from God for their move, for it was a team matter and God had already spoken to their leader.

 In the human body too, certain members are so placed that they have to move when certain other members move.
 For example, the little finger on my right hand is an independent member that can move by itself, in direct obedience to signals from the head.
 At the same time, being a member of my right arm, it has to move along with that arm when the arm moves.
 It cannot detach itself from my arm at such times and refuse to move, for God has placed it as a part of the 'team' of members that constitute my right arm.
 It does not have to move when my left arm moves, for it is not a member of that team, but it does have to move with its own team.